LeyiCui-Angel/CUDiningPair/README.md

 Password: ab123

 ### Functions
-Currently for iteration1, we have three main functions: register, login, and filter restaurant information.
+Currently for iteration2, we added two functions: edit user profile and __.

 1. First loading the app, you will be directed to the login page.
 There, you can click “Sign up here” and move on to the registration page.(assuming that you don't have an account already).